 Tips for Preventing UTIs During and After Sex

-In addition to these preventative measures, it’s important to note that certain sexual positions may also increase the risk of UTIs.
+In addition to these preventative measures, certain sexual positions may also increase the risk of UTIs.
 Positions that put pressure on the bladder or allow bacteria to enter the urethra can increase the likelihood of infection.
 Experimenting with different positions and finding what works best for you and your partner can help reduce the risk of UTIs during sex.

 When to See a Doctor About Painful Urination After Sex